maoruibin/ViewController/README.md

 }
 ```

-Now,we have finished a simple view component,and you can watch left components implement by demo code.
+Now, we have finished a simple view component, and you can watch left components implement by demo code.

 ## Assemble Component in Activity